sofia-fischer/philo-blog/content/posts/2025-08-understanding-git.md

 Working with Git is a common task for developers.
 Different projects have different expectations on git should be used.
 In the last months I had to upgrade my git skills and wanted to share some of the things I learned.

+‼️ This post about what I learned additionally, therefore some basic git knowledge is assumed.

 ### Hashes as Object IDs

 Git uses a lot of hashes of files referred to as Object IDs (OID).